jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In 1982 a sealed beam cost about fifty dollars in today's money.
 You bought it at any parts store, it fit almost anything on the road, and you swapped it yourself in ten minutes.

-In 2026 the cost is four to four thousand or more on a premium car.
-Fitting it can mean pulling the bumper, usually a mechanic must do it, which is several hundred in labour costs.
-And the worst part, since most cars of their own version, there's so many different kinds, meaning weeks on back-order is too common.
+In 2026 the cost is four hundred to four thousand or more on a premium car.
+Installation likely means pulling the bumper, which adds several hundred more in labour costs.
+And the worst part, since most cars have their own version, there are many different headlights.
+Instead of easily stocked shelves there's often weeks on back-order.

-And this is just for headlights.
+And this problem is just for headlights.
 The same complexity exists throughout automobile supply chains, regulations, contracts, and so on.
 The increasing complication of our economy has strong ripple effects.
-Who pays for increased costs?
-Never mind when waiting weeks for a model-specific repair parts?
-The car owner, repair shop, manufacturer, parts supplier, insurance company?
-Arguing over who pays is now routine and definitely raised insureds emotions and adjuster pendings.
+Who pays for the increased costs?
+Whoever does means higher prices for cars, repairs, replacement parts, and insurance premiums.
+Arguing over who pays is now routine and definitely raises insureds' emotions and adjusters' pendings.

 Modern LED headlights are better.
 But there's no reason they can't be more standardized and easier to install.

 Just food for thought.
-These are not just stories of my job.
-The bell ringing at the claims center isn't just a warning for adjusters to work faster—it's ringing for you too, a signal about the state of your economy, heard directly from the frontline.
+These insurance stories are not about my job.
+The bell ringing at the claims center isn't only a warning for adjusters to work faster—it's ringing for you too, a signal about the state of your economy, heard directly from the frontline.

 ### Story—Cured

 You might remember: one of my first claims involved tracking down a Buick Allure for my insured.
-It took hours that I didn't have to spend.
-But she'd never actually asked.
+I did it, but it took hours that I didn't have to spend.
+Here's the thing, she never actually asked.
 She'd simply said, very nicely mind you: "I only drive Buick Allures."
 I assumed it was my job, so I found one.

 Years later, I had a similar conversation.

 She said, "I only drive Land Rovers."

 Her tone wasn't nice.
-I kept typing out her requisition orders.
+I kept typing out her repair and rental requisition orders.

 "Hello?"